Estimated reading time: 4 minutes

 3. Decide which varieties will help you achieve your goals

-- You may have discovered that you have a gap in your harvest.
-If you’re aiming to have a continuous supply of fruit throughout the season you might need more trees to fill the gap.
+You may have discovered that you have a gap in your harvest.
+If you’re aiming to have an ongoing supply of fruit throughout the season you might need to choose varieties that ripen in your harvest gap.
 This will help to balance out the periods of glut and scarcity.

 4. Now choose the right location in your garden

 Having chosen the varieties you’ll be planting, now think about the best location in your garden for those varieties.

 For example, apricots and almonds need the most frost protected spots.
 They also do well in windy spots because they need to be able to dry quickly after rain.
 Pears are relatively frost tolerant and will do well in soil that tends to get wet.
 Citrus trees need warmer spots, for example on north facing slopes or shed walls.

 When you’re looking for particular varieties of fruit trees to plant in your garden it definitely pays to look for them early in the season.
 Some varieties can be quite rare and hard to track down.

 If you happen to live in central Victoria Carr’s Organic Fruit Tree Nursery here on our farm is a good place to start.
 Orders usually open in April and close in June.
 However, we don’t deliver.
 So unless you can pick up from the farm, look for a nursery closer to home, or one that does mail-order.